libsdl-org/SDL/docs/README-winrt.md

     SDL_CreateSystemCursor() (unsupported on Windows Phone)
   * SDL_WarpMouseInWindow() or SDL_WarpMouseGlobal().
 This are not currently
     supported by WinRT itself.
-  * joysticks and game controllers that aren't supported by Microsoft's XInput API.
+  * joysticks and game controllers that either are not supported by Microsoft's XInput API, or are not supported within UWP apps (many controllers that work in Win32, do not work in UWP, due to restrictions in UWP itself).
   * turning off VSync when rendering on Windows Phone.
 Attempts to turn VSync off on Windows Phone result either in Direct3D not drawing anything, or it forcing VSync back on.
 As such, SDL_RENDERER_PRESENTVSYNC will always get